 Like the tax rates that apply to individuals, the modified trust and estate tax tables that apply to the kiddie tax have preferential tax treatment for long-term capital gains and qualified dividends.
-The tax treatment is 0% on the first $2,650, 15% on income over this amount up to $12,950, and 20% on amounts over $12,950.
-Unlike prior years, the thresholds for preferential tax treatment do not correspond to the thresholds for other unearned income, as presented in the preceding paragraph.
+For 2019, the tax treatment is 0% on the first $2,650, 15% on income over this amount up to $12,950, and 20% on amounts over $12,950.
+The thresholds for preferential tax treatment do not correspond to the thresholds for other unearned income, as presented in the preceding paragraph.

-Example: A full-time student attends a private liberal arts school during the 2019 calendar year with qualified tuition and fees equal to $32,000 and room and board equal to $10,000 per year.
+Example: A full-time student attends a private liberal arts school during the 2019 calendar year with qualified tuition and fees equal to $32,000 and room, board, and other unqualified expenses equal to $18,000 per year.
 With the post-TCJA kiddie tax change, it does not matter if the student comes from a wealthy family or one with no income.
 The student has no additional income beyond the scholarships received.
-If the student receives a scholarship that is not specifically earmarked for any unqualified expenses and the total of all scholarships is less than or equal to the qualified tuition and fees of $32,000, the student would not have to include the scholarship in income.
-Because the scholarship exceeds $32,000, the student will have additional unearned income for the amount received in excess of $32,000 that is subject to the kiddie tax.
+If the student had received a scholarship that was not specifically earmarked for any unqualified expenses and the total of all scholarships was less than or equal to the qualified tuition and fees of $32,000, the student would not have to include the scholarship in income.
+Because the scholarship exceeds $32,000, the student will have unearned income for the amount received in excess of $32,000 that is subject to the kiddie tax.
 However, for purposes of calculating the student’s standard deduction, the scholarship amount over $32,000 is treated as earned income.

-If this student receives a full-ride scholarship of $42,000, the $10,000 received to cover room and board is not an amount received as a qualified scholarship and therefore will be recognized as unearned income.
-The student will have $10,000 of gross income, which will be reduced by the dependent's standard deduction of $1,050 to produce taxable income of $8,950.
-The $8,950 will be taxed using two tables: $1,050 will be taxed at the student's ordinary single tax rate, which, because he or she has no other income, is 10%.
-The remaining $7,900 will be taxed using the modified estate and trust tax tables.
-The tax is calculated as shown in the table "Tax Calculation in the Example" below.
+If this student receives a full-ride scholarship of $50,000, the $18,000 received to cover room, board, and other unqualifying expenses is not an amount received as a qualified scholarship.
+Therefore, the student will recognize it as unearned income for kiddie tax purposes.
+The student will have $18,000 of gross income, which will be reduced by the dependent’s standard deduction of $12,200 (the lesser of the maximum standard deduction for a single individual or the student’s earned income for standard deduction purposes, which includes any taxable scholarship amount, plus $350) to produce taxable income of $5,800.
+The $5,800 will be taxed using the modified estate and trust tax tables.
+The tax is calculated as shown in the table “Tax Calculation in the Example.”

 As the example shows, a student who receives enough from one or more scholarships to go to school for free may be on the hook for more than he or she expected.
 In some cases, a student whose parents do not make very much money may be surprised to find he or she owes more in taxes than the parents, even though the student did not have a job and did not receive anything beyond the ability to go to school.
 The student’s belief that he or she is receiving a free education may be short-lived when the student is confronted with a tax bill due to a scholarship and has no money to pay it.
 The student may be forced to take a job to pay the taxes.